It’s Not Just What You Eat — It’s When You Eat

 🕑 Intermittent Fasting (IF)

-- Some use this for fat loss or digestive comfort
+Some use this approach for fat loss or digestive comfort

 📝 Tip: The best eating schedule is one you can stick to — consistently and comfortably.